pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 Utilize historical time series data of COVID-19 cases to forecast the number of expected COVID-19 cases for each day through the next week.
 This forecast will be computed at both the global level and the country level.
 Data is updated daily and is pulled via a free [API](https://covid19api.com/#details).
 This data is originally sourced by Johns Hopkins CSSE.

 ### Success Criteria
-__Machine Learning Performance Metric__: Forecasting model achieves MAPE of 20% or less.
+__Machine Learning Performance Metric__: Forecasting model achieves walk-forward averaged MAPE of 25% or less.

 __Business Metrics__: Inbound traffic of 100 unique users and 50% retention thereafter.